apereo/apereo.github.io/_posts/cas/2017-10-17-cas-jwt-authn-with-duo.md

 ...
 ```

-Things should work exactly the same as before, except that this time your device registered with Duo Security will receive a `push` notification where your approval will authorize CAS to establish a session and generate a ticket.
+Things work exactly the same as before, except that this time your device registered with Duo Security will receive a  notification where your approval will authorize CAS to establish a session and generate a ticket.

 # JWT Service Tickets